HamiTheTank/sudoku/README.md

 # sudoku
-Windows application implemented in Delphi
+Windows application implemented in Delphi.
+It was one of my university assignments.